Ethiopian forces have recaptured two strategic towns, government says | Law-Order

 Ethiopian forces have recaptured two strategic towns, government says

-Ethiopian forces have recaptured the strategic towns of Dessie and Kombolcha from rebellious Tigrayan forces, the government said on Monday, the latest sign of the government retaking territory it recently lost.
-Forces aligned with the Tigray People's Liberation Front (TPLF) had taken control of the towns, in the Amhara region, just over a month ago.
+The government's communication service that announced the victory has also reported gains in the past week in both the Amhara and Afar regions that border Tigray.
+Prime Minister Abiy Ahmed's office also said last week federal forces had recaptured the town of Lalibela.

-Ethiopian forces have recaptured the strategic towns of Dessie and Kombolcha from rebellious Tigrayan forces, the government said on Monday, the latest sign of the government retaking territory it recently lost.
+Ethiopian forces have recaptured the strategic towns of Dessie and Kombolcha from rebellious Tigrayan forces, the government said on Monday, the latest sign of the government retaking territory.

-Forces aligned with the Tigray People's Liberation Front (TPLF) had taken control of the towns, in the Amhara region, just over a month ago.
-TPLF spokesperson Getachew Reda did not immediately respond to a request for comment.
+Forces aligned with the Tigray People's Liberation Front (TPLF) had taken control https://www.reuters.com/world/africa/tigrayan-forces-say-they-have-seized-another-town-ethiopias-amhara-region-2021-10-31 of the towns, in the Amhara region, just over a month ago, and then threatened to march on the capital Addis Ababa.
+TPLF spokesperson Getachew Reda could not be immediately reached for comment on the government's statement.

-The government's communication service announced the victory, the latest boost for Prime Minister Abiy Ahmed's government.
-Federal forces and their regional allies last week recaptured the town of Lalibela, a United Nations World Heritage Site, from Tigrayan forces.
+Reuters was unable to verify the statement.
+Phone lines are down in the towns.
+The government's communication service that announced the victory has also reported gains in the past week in both the Amhara and Afar regions that border Tigray.

+Prime Minister Abiy Ahmed's office also said last week federal forces had recaptured the town of Lalibela.
+Reuters has been able to independently verify that the UNESCO World Heritage Site is back in government hands.
+All of the gains have been reported after Abiy left the capital to direct fighting from the frontlines.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)